szgula/UofG_Robotics_TDP/Documentation.md

 #### Friction
-The coefficient of dynamic friction is taken to be 0.01 and this gives negative acceleration to the ball at each step untill the next event happens.
+The coefficient of dynamic friction is taken to be 0.01 and this gives negative acceleration to the ball at each step until the next event happens.

 #### Collision
 Collision of the ball with a wall or with a player is an important event.
 Collision of a ball is identical to